decius999/CleanCodeJN-Generic-Apis/README.md

 - Uses DataRepositories to abstract Entity Framework from business logic
 - Enforces IOSP (Integration/Operation Segregation Principle) for commands
 - Easy to mock and test
+- Automatic Entity to DTO mapping (no mapping config needed)
 - On latest .NET 8.0

 ### How to use

-- Add RegisterRepositoriesCommandsWithAutomapper<IDataContext>() to your Program.cs
+- Add RegisterRepositoriesCommandsWithAutomaticMapping<IDataContext>() to your Program.cs
 - Add app.RegisterApis() to your Program.cs or use AddControllers + MapControllers()
 - Start writing Apis by implementing IApi
 - Extend standard CRUD operations by specific Where() and Include() clauses